febmeier/deep_learning_seminar/README.md

 ```
 This will create validation accuracies of up to 97 percent and reach a Kaggle score of over 0.95.

-The code uses the vgg16 model (https://arxiv.org/abs/1409.1556) and resnet50 model (https://arxiv.org/abs/1512.03385)(currently not properly implemented in our code)
+The code uses the vgg16 model ( https://arxiv.org/abs/1409.1556 ) and resnet50 model ( https://arxiv.org/abs/1512.03385 )(currently not properly implemented in our code)
 Most of the code is selfwritten, but heavily inspired by the Keras Blog.
 (https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)
 Some code snippits such as the read_img function were copied from kaggle kernels such as